 A hiking trail goes to Teror from here, that’s where the bishop lives, as well as Santa Maria del Pino, the Virgin, parton of the Island.
 In the other direction, the Bandama volcanic crater is within walking distance.

 The rest of the breathtaking mountain landscapes that change drastically with every few steps are enmeshed in hiking trails, great care is taken for this in the entire island, it has a long tradition.
 Visitors also like to take bicycle rides, and a serious infrastructure has evolved for this, too.
+Note cycling really is a heavy training.

 Landscape at the top